nwiltberg/project_msc05/open_lab_notebook/calendar_week_03.23.md

         - maybe there is a maximum of three connections that should differ in particular, based on theory -> plot only these connections
 - read about [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) (15 Min.)
 - tried to implemend GridSearchCV but run into warnings and errors (see below) (30 Min.)
+- adapted cluster evaluation using the steps described here: https://peerherholz.github.io/ns_ac_walkthrough/clustering.html#cluster-evaluation (1 hour)

 ## Problems
-- grid.fit resulted in a warning: "one or more of the test scores are non-finite"
+- grid.fit resulted in a warning: "one or more of the test scores are non-finite" -> for now this can be ignored because the following steps in the cluster evaluation still work

 ## Goals & tasks for next week
 -